-And when you trust your sources — and I almost always do — you’re going to get the story wrong a time or two.
 I’m actually proud of my combat record.
 I haven’t won every battle, and haven’t always been right, but I’m still here, fighting for what I believe.
 Here are a few of my favorite mistakes.

 Look, it gets messy out there in Consumerland.
 I’m interested in a fair outcome of a dispute.
 I want people to get what they paid for.
 I’m not here to stick it to any business and I don’t have a hidden anti-corporate agenda.

+Yes.
 When every consumer reads their contract carefully, asks all the right questions, patronizes only ethical, customer-focused businesses and knows how to resolve any disagreements in a polite and productive way, I’ll fold up my laptop and ride off into the sunset.
 My work will be done.
 Until that time, I’m here to help.